STOCK TITAN

 GTLS

-This page shows Chart Industries (GTLS) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
-View 18 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
+Chart Industries (GTLS) reported $4.3B in revenue for fiscal year 2025, up 2.5% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
+View 15 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Rhea AI GTLS FY2025